 2) Remember to Have Fun

-Have you seen this awesome little “Call Me Maybe” parody by a bunch of booksellers in Chicago?
-Well, here it is:
+Have you seen the awesome little “Call Me Maybe” parody by a bunch of booksellers in Chicago?

 These people look like they are having fun.
 Fun is good.
 When you read a book, it should be fun.
 Maybe not ha-ha-laughs all the time, but entertaining or intriguing or riveting or scary–it should get your blood up or blow your mind or get you psyched for life.
 It should engage you.
 And engagement to me means you’re having fun.